 - Heredity: Women with a family history of fibroid

 - Diet: Women who take a high-fat diet

 - Others: Women with Nulliparity, obesity, polycystic ovarian syndrome or hyperestrogenic state.

 Symptoms of Uterine fibroid are different and depend mainly on the individual, the location of nodes, and the stage of the disease.
 Thus, the nascent nodes practically do not disturb a woman, (the majority of the women, i.e., nearly 75% are asymptomatic).
 However, an expansion of the same tumour can cause complications and may affect other organs.
 It may show the symptoms of profuse menstruation, inter-menstrual bleeding, pain in the uterus, pain during sex(dyspareunia), mass per abdomen, recurrent pregnancy loss, preterm labour, constipation, urination disorders, and infertility.

 Complications are mainly related to those cases where the tumour grows abnormally and affects other organs.
-This developed tumour can cause an increase in uterine weight (sometimes up to 3 kg) and compresses bladder and intestines, leading to urinary disturbances and constipation.
+This developed tumour can cause an increase in uterine weight (sometimes up to 3 kg) and compresses the bladder and intestines, leading to urinary disturbances and constipation.
 Sometimes it can progress into cancer (sarcoma).
-Heavy bleeding, a dangerous drop in blood haemoglobin levels are other complications.
-Without timely intervention, a fibroid can land up in cancer.
+Heavy bleeding and a dangerous drop in blood haemoglobin levels are other complications.
+Without timely intervention, a fibroid can land in cancer.

 Uterine Fibroid Treatment